JWiryo/datamie/README.md

 #### For windows users only

     Install ruby devkit.
 Dependencies require this as well.
-Initialize devkit as show on website.
+Initialize devkit as shown on website.

 Install bundler